 Derailed Trump Assassination Attempt Takes Bizarre Twist

-Federal authorities have apprehended a Mexican immigrant in Wisconsin, accusing him of threatening President Donald Trump.
-However, investigators now suspect the individual was framed in a complex plot related to another criminal case.
+Federal authorities apprehended a Mexican immigrant in Wisconsin, accusing him of threatening President Donald Trump.
+However, investigators have now learned that the individual was framed in a complex plot related to another criminal case.

 Ramon Morales Reyes, 54, was taken into custody by Immigration and Customs Enforcement (ICE) agents on May 22, 2025.
 This arrest followed a day after an ICE intelligence officer received a handwritten letter threatening to assassinate Trump.
 The letter’s author claimed the intention to use a firearm at a Trump rally before self-deporting to Mexico.